Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In his five career matchups against them, Mattison has averaged two rushing yards per game versus the Bears, 21.5 fewer than his over/under in Sunday's game.
+- Over his five career matchups against them, Mattison has averaged two rushing yards per game versus the Bears, 21.5 fewer than his over/under in Sunday's game.

-- The Bears have the NFL's 24th-ranked defense against the run, giving up 126.4 yards per game.
+- In terms of defending against the run, the Bears are 24th in the league, conceding 126.4 yards per game.

-- The Bears have given up 14 rushing touchdowns, 12th in the league.
+- This season the Bears have given up 14 rushing TDs.
+They are ranked 12th in the NFL in that category.

 Recent Performances